johnasharifi/shader.compute.upscaling/README.md

 * 4096 x 4096.
 With an image created on the fly, almost instantly.
 This upsampling algorithm does require a GPU.

 Open one of the links to image_1, image_2, or image_3.
 This will open a github webpage which has an image embedded in it.
-Right-click the image, select "Open image in new tab," zoom in, and see the image's full detail.
+Right-click the image, select "View image" (Firefox) or "Open image in new tab" (Chrome), zoom in, and see the image's full detail.

 # Implementation details